This healthy zucchini bread is perfectly moist in the middle and has a lovely tender crumb! No white flour, no butter, and no oil needed.

 - In a mixing bowl, add the flour, sugar, baking powder, baking soda, salt, and cinnamon.
 In a separate bowl, whisk together the egg, yogurt, and bananas.

 - Gently add the wet ingredients into the dry ingredients until combined.
-Fold through the zucchini and chocolate chips.
+Fold through the zucchini and any mix-ins of choice.
+This loaf is using walnuts.

 - Remove the zucchini bread from the oven and let it cool in the pan completely, before slicing and serving.